marcin-chwedczuk/javafx-template/README.md

 -Dprism.verbose=true" ./mvnw verify -Dskip.integration.tests=false -pl gui
 ```

-On macOS you must allow IntelliJ or the terminal app, that you are using,
+On macOS you must allow IntelliJ or the terminal app that you are using,
 to "take over your computer":
 ![macOS settings needed for IT](docs/macOS-it-perm.png)